-Musical chairs meets a winter alternate with this forever-fun game.
+Musical chairs get a winter makeover with this game.
 Instead of setting up chairs, use paper snowflakes on the ground in a circle for kiddos to stand on.
-Then, crank the tuneage and have the kids walk the line.
-Whoever is left without a snowflake when the music stops takes a sideline seat, and the last sidekick left wins.
-Rock a two-fer on this game by having tiny guests decorate pre-cut paper snowflakes at a craft table to use in the game first.
+Then, crank the tunes and have the kids walk the line.
+Whoever is left without a snowflake when the music stops takes a seat; the last kid left standing wins.
+Rock a twofer on this game by first having tiny guests decorate pre-cut paper snowflakes at a craft table to use in the game.

 These adorable snow shooters from Growing a Jeweled Rose are the perfect inspiration for snowy party games.
-Arm each player with a snow shooter and mini marshmallows at the start of this go-the-distance game.
-Then have the minis take aim one by one at a long distance target.
-Closest ‘mallow wins the sharp shooter award of the day!
+Arm each player with a snow shooter and mini marshmallows, and then have them take aim one by one at a long-distance target.
+Closest ‘mallow wins the sharpshooter award of the day!

 Ice Castle Construction

 The race is on to build the highest ice castle on the block with this Bob the Builder meets Elsa cup stacking game.
-Little partiers can work in teams on this one, or individual players can go head-to-head, while those in line cheer them on.
+Little partiers can work in teams on this one, or individual players can go head-to-head.
 The goal?
 To stack a tower that outshines your opponent’s in the shortest amount of time.
 The building materials?
 Blue Solo cups, of course.
-When the timer starts, the game begins and they’re off, stacking frozen fractals, reaching to the sky.
-Let ‘em go!

 Great for Grade Schoolers

-Give grade schoolers the chance to flex their muscles and their brains with these games that take speed, concentration and maybe even a bit of skill.
+Give grade-schooler kids the chance to flex their muscles and their brains with these games that take speed, concentration and maybe even a bit of skill.

-You can find Pictionary at any old party.
-But this is your party, so it needs to be special.
-Crank up the laughter on a typical Pictionary game by having petit Picassos wear mittens (the thicker the better) while they draw their way to a win illustrating winter words like snowman, polar bear and penguins on the board.
+You can find Pictionary at any old party, but this is your party, so it needs to be special.
+Crank up the laughter on a typical Pictionary game by having guests wear mittens (the thicker the better) while they draw their way to a win illustrating winter words like a snowman, polar bear and penguins on the board.
 Want to make it more challenging?
 Have the little artists don ski goggles too!

-This adorbable game found on Coolest Holiday Parties is a flurry that plays like hockey, without the hard-hitting checking.
-Instead of a puck, petit players use a white balloon.
-And instead of sticks, they use air to propel the “puck” into the other team’s goal (no hands or feet, please!).
+This adorable game found on Coolest Holiday Parties is a flurry that plays like hockey, without the hard-hitting checking.
+Instead of a puck, players use a white balloon, and instead of sticks, they use air to propel the “puck” into the other team’s goal (no hands or feet, please!).
 Paper plate paddles sound like the perfect fit for this one.
 When the buzzer sounds, the team with the most goals wins!

 — Allison Sutcliffe